A decade of travelling around the world has meant that we’ve made a lot of mistakes when it comes to packing.

 So, the most important thing is to always store your toiletries in a bag, and sometimes even a bag within a bag.
 In our arrangement, we each had a small non-fabric toiletry bag where we'd store our day-to-day things (shampoo, toothpaste, toothbrush etc) and those bottles would usually be put in a clear ziplock bag in case they opened or leaked in transit (which they inevitably will).
 We recommend that everyone tries to do what we did and condense everything down into one toiletry bag, with smaller bottles, before you go.

-Find cheap, refillable plastic bottles, which also meet hand-luggage requirements, here.
+Find refillable and leak-proof toiletry bottles, which also meet hand-luggage requirements, here.

 Aside from the essentials, remember that you really can easily pick up most of your toiletry items wherever you are in the world.
 If you have specialist requirements or sensitivities, then you should take a supply with you but, for everything else, just buy it once you need it or run out.